LhKipp/lush/DOCUMENTATION.md

 As seen, writing a function-type is similar to declaring a function.
 Only the function name is left out.

 ## Modules
 Lush has a module system.
-A module is a file from which only the functions will be exported.
+A module is a file from functions, structs and top-level variable declarations will be exported.
 Modules can be brought into scope via a `use` directive.
 There are 3 different sources of modules
-- The standard library.
-Those modules start with "std"
+- Standard library modules.
+Those modules start with "std".
-- Modules from /home/<user-name>/.config/lush/plugins
+- All directories under '/home/<user-name>/.config/lush/plugins' are assumed to be a module.
-- Relative to the PWD (Currently not well supported)
+- Files relative to the evaluated file.

+Examples:
 ```lush
 use std:array
 push [] 1 2 3 # Use push from std:array